Announcing a New PSC Partners Initiative

 - Financial support of international PSC registries to support recruitment of 2,000 PSC patients across North America and Europe

-- Timely sharing of natural history data into a centralized database in accordance with a minimum protocol
+- Timely sharing of clinical and symptom data into a centralized database in accordance with a minimum protocol

 - Ongoing data sharing, monitoring, and auditing of regulatory-grade natural history data from PSC patients

-2. Analyze these natural history data to achieve the three aims of the cohort protocol.
+2. Analyze these data to achieve the three aims of the cohort protocol.
 These include:

-- Aim 2: Data collection to enable the creation of external control arms for use in clinical trials (also known as a synthetic cohort)
+- Aim 1: Data collection to enable the creation of external control arms for use in clinical trials (also known as a synthetic cohort)

 3. Expand and leverage the PSC Partners centralized database to meet the continued needs of the PSC community.
 Some examples include: